Australian Government Bureau of Meteorology

 Barringha 7 day forecast

 Today: Cloudy.
-Very high chance of rain.
-The chance of a thunderstorm.
+Very high chance of showers.
+The chance of a thunderstorm in the afternoon and evening.
 Heavy rain which may lead to flash flooding possible.
-Light winds becoming E/SE 15 to 20 km/h in the morning then becoming light in the evening.
-Overnight temperatures falling to the low 20s with daytime temperatures reaching the mid to high 20s.
+Winds E 15 to 25 km/h.
+Daytime maximum temperatures in the mid to high 20s.

 Sunrise and sunset times